-America’s Uniquely Humiliating Moment
+The Decline of the American World

 Blair offered three “very large caveats” to the idea of American decline.
 First, he said, there is more support for the substance of Trump’s foreign policy than might appear.
 He cited Europe’s need to “up its game” on defense spending, the American willingness to put China’s trade practices on the table, and Trump’s pushback against Iran in the Middle East.
 Second, Blair argued that the United States remains extraordinarily resilient, whatever its current challenges, because of the strength of its economy and political system.
 A final caveat, according to the former British leader, is China itself, whose global omnipotence or respect should not be overstated.

 Blair—a committed Americanophile—nevertheless stressed that the U.S.’s long-term structural strengths do not minimize its immediate challenges.
 “I think it’s fair to say a lot of political leaders in Europe are dismayed by what they see as the isolationism growing in America and the seeming indifference to alliances,” he said.
-“But I think there will come a time when America decides in its own interest to reengage, so I’m optimistic that America will in the end understand that this is not about relegating your self-interest behind the common interest, it’s an understanding that by acting collectively in alliance with others you promote your own interests.
+“But I think there will come a time when America decides in its own interest to reengage, so I’m optimistic that America will in the end understand that this is not about relegating your self-interest behind the common interest; it’s an understanding that by acting collectively in alliance with others you promote your own interests.

 “I don’t diminish the situation at the moment,” he continued, “but you have to be really careful of ignoring deep, structural things which hold that American power together.”

 Ultimately, even in this moment of American introspection and division, as it withdraws from its role as the world’s only superpower, for most countries in its orbit there is no realistic alternative to its leadership.
 When Trump pulled the United States out of the Iranian nuclear deal, Europe’s big three nations—Britain, France, and Germany—attempted to keep it alive themselves, with little success.
-American financial and military may mean that even their combined power was irrelevant.
+American financial and military might meant that even their combined power was irrelevant.
 In Libya, under Obama, Britain and France could only intervene with American help.
 Like teenagers screaming to both be left alone and be dropped off at the club by their parents, America’s Western allies want to have it all ways.

 Read: How China is planning to win back the world